paulgnz/doge_trader_supremebeme/README.md

 # doge_trader_supremebeme
 Buy and Sell DOGE on ProtonDEX / SuchDEX based on new twitter follower count.

-I created a Python script that will BUY or SELL $DOGE using SuchDEX.com every time I gain or lose a follower on Twitter
+I created a Python script that will BUY or SELL $DOGE using [SuchDEX.com](https://SuchDEX.com) every time I gain or lose a follower on Twitter

+It uses [Proton DEX](https://protondex.com/dex?referrer=paul) order books and API, you need a [WebAuth](https://WebAuth.com) wallet to start.

+Deposit stablecoin to WebAuth wallet and Mint XMD [here](https://metaldollar.com).

 Help test it out by following me! https://twitter.com/supremebeme